Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 **Interpretation:**

 - The baseline is extremely consistent (std = 0.0003).
 It reliably suffers near-total catastrophic forgetting across all seeds.
 This makes it a reliable reference point.
-- All hybrid variants substantially and consistently outperform the baseline (roughly 0.99 → 0.51–0.61 forgetting), confirming that the fast plasticity pathway meaningfully reduces catastrophic forgetting.
+- All hybrid variants consistently outperform the baseline with forgetting reduced from about 0.99 to 0.51-0.61.
+This confirms that the fast plasticity pathway meaningfully reduces catastrophic forgetting.
 - **Replay helps, as hypothesised:** removing replay increases forgetting from 0.549 to 0.614.
-- **Unexpected ablation finding:** removing the learned gate (fixing the fast/slow combination at a static 50/50 average) performs statistically indistinguishable from — if not marginally better than — the full model with a learned gate (0.514 vs 0.549).
-This suggests the learned gate, in its current simple scalar form, is not yet extracting clear additional value over a fixed combination weight.
-This is flagged as an open question for future work (Section 8) rather than a negative result to hide — it narrows down which components are doing the real work.
+- **Unexpected ablation finding:** removing the learned gate and using a fixed 50/50 combination produced statistically similar performance to the full model with a learned gate (0.514 vs 0.549).
+This suggests that the current scalar gate does not provide a clear improvement over a fixed combination weight.
+This remains an open question for future work and helps to identify which components contribute most to the observed performance.
-- **Variance across seeds is notably higher for the hybrid variants (std up to 0.17) than the baseline.** This indicates the hybrid model's benefit, while real on average, is not yet fully stable across random initialisations — an honest limitation reported below rather than smoothed over.
+- **Variance across seeds is notably higher for the hybrid variants (std up to 0.17) than the baseline.** This indicates that the hybrid model improves continual learning on average but its performance still varies across random initializations.
+This limitation is discussed in Section 8.

-### 5.2 Single-run detailed results (illustrative run, forgetting = 0.7002 — the initial single-run result from Iteration 4 in Table 1, shown here for a detailed per-task breakdown; Section 5.1 above reports the 5-seed mean used as the final headline result)
+### 5.2 Single-run detailed results (illustrative run, forgetting = 0.7002 — the initial single run from Iteration 4 is shown in Table 1 to provide a detailed per task breakdown.
+Section 5.1 reports the final result based on the 5 seed evaluation.
 **Baseline (backprop only):**

 | After training Task | Task 1 | Task 2 | Task 3 | Task 4 | Task 5 |